-- If the injury could be prevented, should it have been prevented?
+- If the injury could be preventable, should it have been prevented?

-- Are there any changes which could have been made to the product which would have made it safer?
+- Are there any changes that could have been made to the product which would have made it safer?

 - Did you preserve the product and is it still available for product engineers to inspect?

 Depending on the above answers, an experienced product liability attorney will be able to determine if a person has a strong claim for compensation for injuries suffered by a defective or faulty product.